 With speeds touching the 500Mb/s mark, the SSD is off to a good start matching the advertised figures.

-buy antabuse disulfiram Anvil’s Storage utilities Benchmark
+look at more info Anvil’s Storage utilities Benchmark

 Anvil Pro or Anvil’s Storage Utilities[Depending on what you’d want to call it] is an ‘all inclusive’ storage utility that allows testing transfer speeds as well as IOPS and lets the user tweak and adjust to find just the right mix in their testing medium, the IOPS tests being fully configurable with preset testing scenarios for read, write and mixed IO.
 The Benchmarks menu includes an SSD test, Endurance Testing, and 3 pre-configured IOPS tests.